Anthony Kenny: Philosophical work

+Hasker further notes that Kenny "concludes by suggesting that one who is in doubt about God may rationally pray for enlightenment about his existence and nature:" As Kenny asserts: "It surely is no more unreasonable than the act of a man adrift in the ocean, trapped in a cave, or stranded on a mountainside, who cries for help though he may never be heard or fires a signal which may never be seen."
+And if there is such a God, then such prayer "cannot be less pleasing to him than the attitude of a man who takes no interest in a question so important, or in a question so difficult would not welcome assistance beyond human powers.".

 Kenny has written extensively on Thomas Aquinas and modern Thomism.
-In The Five Ways, he deals with St. Thomas' five proofs of God.
+In The Five Ways (1969), he deals with St. Thomas' five proofs of God.
 In it, he argues that none of the proofs Thomas sets out is wholly valid, and instead sets out to show the flaws in the five ways.
 His arguments range from the problem of Aristotelian motion in a modern scientific context, to the ability of contingent beings to cause eternality in other contingent beings.
 His objections all focus on a modern interpretation of St. Thomas.

 Kenny candidly describes the predicament of the beginning of the universe, which both atheists and agnostics face, writing, "According to the Big Bang Theory, the whole matter of the universe began at a particular time in the remote past.
 A proponent of such a theory, at least if he is an atheist, must believe that the matter of the universe came from nothing and by nothing."

-In What Is Faith?, Kenny addresses "the question of whether belief in God, and faith in a divine world, is a reasonable or rational state of mind."
+In What Is Faith?
+(1992), Kenny addresses "the question of whether belief in God, and faith in a divine world, is a reasonable or rational state of mind."
 He criticises the idea, "common to theists like Aquinas and Descartes and to an atheist like Russell," that "Rational belief [is] either self-evident or based directly or indirectly on what is evident", which he terms "foundationalism" following Plantinga, arguing that foundationalism is a self-refuting idea.

-During the 2000s Kenny wrote a history of Western philosophy, released in four parts from 2004–07; the four books were released together as A New History of Western Philosophy in 2010.
+During the 2000s Kenny wrote a history of Western philosophy, released in four parts from 2004 to 2007; the four books were released together as A New History of Western Philosophy in 2010.

-In Brief Encounters Kenny says Derrida was "corrupted by being famous.
+In Brief Encounters (2018) Kenny says Derrida was "corrupted by being famous.
 He gave up philosophy for rhetoric, and rhetoric of a particularly childish kind".
 Writing of Richard Dawkins, he suggests that "moving from The Extended Phenotype to The God Delusion is like moving from the Financial Times to The Sun."
 He commends Denis Noble's principle of 'Biological Relativity' which states (according to Kenny) that "in biology there is no privileged level of causation: living organisms and multilevel open systems in which the behaviour at any level depends on higher and lower levels".